jxdx/friends-api/QnA.md

 have used controller tests instead.

 ### Did you learn anything new?
 > I learned to use request specs.
-I have created APIs several times but it was fun to go over everything again from scratch.
+Also, I have created APIs several times but it was fun to go over everything again from scratch.

 ### Is there anything you would have liked to implement but didn't have the time to?